subhradip096/SR-Flip-Flop-To-JK-Flip-Flop/README.md

 and excitation table of SR Flip Flop.
 </br>

-In Fig.3 we see the implementation of the SR Flip Flop using CMOS.This part of our circuit will be the analog circuitry block.
+In the figure as shown above we see the implementation of the SR Flip Flop using CMOS.This part of our circuit will be the analog circuitry block.
 The circuit designed is a sky130 circuit as shown in the CMOS implementation.
 </br>